hexops/mach/doc/known-issues.md

 ## Windows: "SSL certificate problem: unable to get local issuer certificate"

 This is a curl SSL CA issue, you may want to Google for proper solutions on your system.
-That said, you can `set CURL_INSECURE=true` and retry to disable SSL verification if you want to workaround the issue.
+That said, you can `git config --global http.sslVerify false` and retry to disable SSL verification if you want to workaround the issue.

 ## Linux: `Error: Couldn't load Vulkan.
 Searched /tmp/mach/gpu/zig-out/bin/libvulkan.so.1`